 Up to 30 square meters of floor area usually does not need permission.
 Up to half the area of a garden.

 If you want an occasional-use structure, then a lower-cost and lesser insulated building may suffice.
-If you plan to use it year-round, then invest in a summer house with good insulation and low-cost appliances as both will help recoup your investment.
+But if you plan to use it year-round, then invest in a summer house with good insulation and low-cost appliances as both will help recoup your investment.
 If noisy inside or need to be very quiet inside, then consider upgrading the acoustic insulation.
 We recommend a physical Cat 6 internet supply over less reliable WiFi.

 Most buildings less than 2.5m high can be within 2 meters of a boundary without considering planning.
 As well as ‘kerb appeal’ of the front facade, consider the view out and how the sun can affect glare and heat ingress inside.